pypy/pypy/rpython/doc/jit/pyjitpl5.rst

  PyJitPl5
 ==========

-This document describes the fifth generation of PyPy's JIT.
+This document describes the fifth generation of the RPython JIT generator.

 Implementation of the JIT
 =========================

 The JIT's `theory`_ is great in principle, but the actual code is a different story.
-This section tries to give a high level overview of how PyPy's JIT is implemented.
+This section tries to give a high level overview of how RPython's JIT is implemented.
 It's helpful to have an understanding of how the `RPython translation toolchain`_ works before digging into the sources.

-Almost all JIT specific code is found in pypy/jit subdirectories.
+Almost all JIT specific code is found in rpython subdirectories.
 Translation time code is in the codewriter directory.
 The metainterp directory holds platform independent code including the the tracer and the optimizer.
 Code in the backend directory is responsible for generating machine code.